colintwh/python/readme.md

 # Python Basics

    This site seeks to introduce the basics of the Python programming language.
-The goal of this site serves as a reference and tutorial site for those who want to learn the basics of programming quickly.
+The goal of this site serves as a reference source for those (myself included) who needs to recall some of the basic concepts in Python.
+It also serves as a learning site for those who want to pick up basics of programming quickly.

-   You'll need to have a recent version of Python installed on your computer.
+   You'll need to have a recent version of Python installed on your computer to run the codes.
 You'll also need to install a text editor or Integrated Development Environment (IDE) to work with your Python programs.
-I firmly believe you can only learn how to program by actually doing it yourself, thus you are strongly encouraged to try what you have learnt by writing an actual program.

 ### Python versions